PeakWeather: MeteoSwiss Weather Station Measurements for Spatiotemporal Deep Learning: Additional experimental details

-\paragraph{Graph construction} The graph used in the experiments is constructed based on pairwise geographical distances between stations.
+The heuristically defined graph used in the experiments is constructed based on pairwise geographical distances between stations.
 The Gaussian kernel with width equal to the standard deviation of the station distances is applied to compute station similarity scores.
-To enforce sparsity in the graph, for each node, edges are included only for stations with a similarity above a predefined threshold of 0.7, and if the stations are among the $k=8$ nearest neighbors.
+To enforce sparsity in the graph, each node is connected to at most its top $k=8$ nearest neighbors with a similarity score exceeding 0.7.

+The graph structure learning module and training used in MP-TCN-gsl and MP-TCN+ models follow \citep{cini2023sparse} to maintain computational efficiency throughout training and inference.
+The graph is modeled by matrix $\phi \in \mathbb R^{N\times N}$ of free model parameters that defines a distribution of top-$k$ graphs, with $k=10$.
+The parameters of $\phi$ are trained via score-function gradient estimation alongside the other model parameters.
+GraphWaveNet and AGCRN implement different graph structure learning strategies.